DexterInd/GoPiGo3/docs/source/tutorials-basic/driving.rst

     gpg.forward()
     time.sleep(1)

-Stop the motors for a second
+Stop the motors for a second.

 .. code-block:: python